FroeMic/TUM-IN-POM/1-lectures/11-contracting.md

 * **Contractor** \(also Supplier\)
   * Submits offers \(bidding\)
   * Ships results \(software, concrete deliverable, services, ...\)

+It gets more tricky, if it is an internal project **without** a contract

+* Who is the client?
+Who is the contractor?
+* How to define the agreement?
+  * Informal Agreement
+  * Formal Agreement
+  * Cross-Unit-Collaboration

 ### 2. Influence Factors